YuanKJing/JunqiJing/content/project/FleetEncounter/index.md

 - High-fidelity textures and visual polish
 - Developed independently with full-stack game logic

+**Acknowledgements**
+FleetEncounter is the result of the combined efforts and dedication of the entire team.
+Every member played a crucial role in bringing this project to fruition.
+We would like to extend our deepest gratitude to all team members for their hard work and collaboration.

+A special thanks goes to **Wang Liqin** for outstanding contributions and leadership throughout the project.

+Thanks also to the following team members for their invaluable support:
+- **Wang Yuzhuo**
+- **Yang Zhaoping**
+- **Zheng Quanyong**
+- **Wang Yunhan**

 **Try It Out**
 🎮 [Download all the project via Google Drive](https://drive.google.com/file/d/1loINHJuFTxrg2ML9QUhqfNrw638cuPAu/view?usp=sharing)
 💻 [View on GitHub](https://github.com/YuanKJing/FleetEncounter)